 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Allergic reactions: This medication can cause serious allergic reactions that can be life-threatening.
 If you experience hives; difficulty breathing; bluish skin; seizures; severe dizziness; or swelling of the face, tongue, mouth, or lips while receiving this medication, get immediate medical attention.
 In some cases, people who have had an allergic reaction to this medication will get more allergy symptoms after the infusion has stopped.
 If this occurs, get immediate medical attention.

-Infusion-related reactions: Infusion-related reaction caused by this medication can include skin rash, itchy skin, fever, headache, flushing, hives, and high blood pressure.
-If these occur, you doctor may suggest that the infusion be slowed down or stopped temporarily.
+Infusion-related reactions: Infusion-related reactions caused by this medication can include skin rash, itchy skin, fever, headache, flushing, hives, and high blood pressure.
+If these occur, your doctor may suggest that the infusion be slowed down or stopped temporarily.
 Your doctor may also recommend medications such as antihistamines and corticosteroids to reduce or prevent infusion-related reactions.